View Current

 2. Deputy Vice-Chancellor and Vice-President, Education

-3. Deputy Vice-Chancellor and Vice-President, Research, Enterprise and International
+3. Senior Deputy Vice-Chancellor and Vice-President, Research, Enterprise and Global

-(21) On the assessment panel’s behalf, the Deputy Vice-Chancellor and Vice-President, Research, Enterprise and International will recommend recipients of the Distinguished Professor title to the Vice-Chancellor and President.
+(21) On the assessment panel’s behalf, the Senior Deputy Vice-Chancellor and Vice-President, Research, Enterprise and Global will recommend recipients of the Distinguished Professor title to the Vice-Chancellor and President.

 (22) The Vice-Chancellor and President will make a determination based the panel’s recommendation.